easypaysy/easypaysy.github.io/_pages/whitepaper.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/white_paper_screenshot.png)

-The white paper describes in detail all the features of easypaysy, at the moment it was published.
+The white paper describes in detail all the major features of easypaysy, at the moment it was published.

 For more information, please read the white paper in your language: